Allen-Synthesis/EuroPi/software/contrib/logic.md

 |  0  |  1  |  0  |  1 |  1  |  1   |  0  |  0   |
 |  1  |  0  |  0  |  1 |  1  |  1   |  0  |  0   |
 |  1  |  1  |  1  |  1 |  0  |  0   |  0  |  1   |

+The screen will go to sleep after 20 minutes of inactivity.
+Pressing either button will wake the screen up.

+The knobs are not used in this program.